 Adding Google Tag Manager Container Code t the Website

-It is important to note that although you can place both codes in the body, you should never add both of them in head.
-As mentioned earlier, the noscript section renders an iframe that is not permitted in head, or else you will end up with an invalid website’s HTML.
+It is important to note that although you can place both codes in the body, you should never add both of them to the head.
+As mentioned earlier, the NoScript section renders an iframe that is not permitted in the head, or else you will end up with an invalid website’s HTML.